 The social media liking and sharing impact

 Probably the most important reason to be active on Facebook, Twitter, Linkedin, Google+ and other social networks is the indirect impact on search engines in the future.
-In a world of social media and internet boom, several comapnies are looking for smart SEO techniques to get more clients and visibility.
-For instance, roofing businesses are trying to get roofing leads to grow their business.
-(Learn more from RoofEngine regarding the same)

 By liking or sharing content, your credibility will be distributed over the content you share.
 The more credibility a piece of content gets, the more often content will pop up in search results.
 By claiming authorship, your social media profile will be linked to the content you create; this will distribute your credibility in case you have been successful in the past.